clnhlzmn/blog/_drafts/copper-kitten.md

 ### Built-in Types

 There are three built in types in CK: `Unit`, `Int`, and `Fun(A, ..., R)`.
 The first is the usual unit type with exactly one value.
 The second is a signed integer implemented by the C type `intptr_t`.
-That means its size depends on the target machine.
 The third type `Fun(A, ..., R)` is the function type where `A, ...` represents argument types and `R` is the return type.
 The function type can also be written as `(A, ...)
 R`.

 ### User Defined Types

 Users can define their own types using a `type ...` declaration at the beginning of a CK file.
 For example the declaration `type List = (A) nil() | cons(A, List(A))` creates the type `List(A)` where `A` can be any type.
-For now, CK doesn't have pattern matching.
-To work with user defined type the compiler implements a number of functions behind the scenes.
-For the list type the compiler generates six functions: two constructors `nil: () List(A)` and `cons: (A, List(A)) List(A)` (`a: A` means that idenifier `a` has type `A`); two predicates `is_nil: (List(A)) Int` and `is_cons: (List(A)) Int` (no booleans for now: 0 is false, 1 is true); and two accessors for the fields of cons `cons_0: (List(A)) A` and `cons_1: (List(A)) List(A)`.
+User defined types are implemented as a number of compiler generated functions.
 Pattern matching, when implemented, will use these functions behind the scenes.
-Until then the programmer can use them to construct instances of user defined types and access their fields.
+Until then, the programmer can use them to construct and deconstruct values of user defined types.

 ### CK Programs

 For now a CK program consists of a single .ck file.
-A .ck file is zero or more declarations followed by zero or one expressions.
-Zero expressions in a .ck file is treated as if the single expression is `()` (unit).
-In the [grammar][ck.g4] there are two types of declaration, but for now only `typeDecl` is implemented. `moduleDecl` is a work in progress.
+A .ck file is zero or more declarations followed by an expression.
+In the [grammar][ck.g4] there are two types of declaration, but for now only `typeDecl` is implemented.
 The type declarations cause a number of functions to be implemented by the compiler for use in the following expression.
-The single expression in the .ck file is treated as the entry point for the program.
-In the future I would like to add support for multiple files and perhaps separate compilation.
+Evaluation of the expression in the .ck file is evaluation of the CK program.
+In the future I would like to add support for multiple files.

 ### Expressions

 The grammar of expressions includes

-* unit literal
+* unit

   `()`